cloudposse/docs/content/howto/geodesic/authenticate-with-leapp.md

 you geographically.
 If you are still in doubt, pick
 - `ca-central-1` if in Canada,
 - `us-east-2` if in the United States east of the Mississippi,
-- `us-west-2` anywhere else in the North America or anywhere in Central America,
+- `us-west-2` if anywhere else in the North America or anywhere in Central America,
 - `sa-east-1` if in South America,
 - `eu-north-1` if in Europe,
 - `af-south-1` if in Africa,
-- `ap-south-1` in Asia, or
+- `ap-south-1` if in Asia, or
 - `ap-southeast-2` if in Australia or Antarctica.

 #### Credentials